What I Learned From One Little Boy

 “I’m already starting to think like a mom.”

-I made a vow to myself, because of that sad boy, to make sure my baby would sense love, joy, and peace growing up, all intertwined with giggles throughout.
+When all that took place years ago, I made a vow to myself because of that sad boy.
+I promised myself to make sure my baby would sense love, joy, and peace growing up, all intertwined with giggles.

 To be continued.